 Blood, organ and tissue

-Further information on blood, organ and tissue
+Information for health professionals about blood, organ and tissue

 The SA Health Clinical Practice Guidelines assist health care providers in the appropriate management of their patients.

 Clinical practice guidelines are evidence based statements that include recommendations intended to optimise patient care and assist health care practitioners to make decisions about appropriate health care for specific clinical circumstances.
 Clinical practice guidelines should assist clinicians and patients in shared decision making.